 - To store – banana bread will keep in an airtight container for up to 3 days at room temperature, but it will get slightly drier each day.

-- Reheat – banana bread is great toasted with some butter for breakfasts or as a snack.
+- Reheat – banana bread is great toasted with some butter for breakfast or as a snack.

 Tips & Tricks